Define your audience before you create your message

-I was recently at the National Speakers Association annual conference.
+Just before the pandemic apocalypse I found myself at the National Speakers Associatio’s annual conference.

 This means I tend to spend a lot of my time chatting with folks who are not my ideal clients.
 But that doesn’t mean I’m not helping people.
 New speakers tend to be attracted to my booth and the promise of an all in one marketing solution for their business.
 And while there are a lot of businesses that would be happy to take their last nickel, I’m not that guy.

 So I hold court, dispensing business and career advice to consultants, professional speakers and trainers who have expertise and valuable content to share – but haven’t thought out how to monetize that know-how.

 The biggest issue I found this year was an abundance of speakers who crafted a message and planned a business before ever figuring out who would actually pay for it.